phaze9/SummerOfCode/Week 2.md

  - Click Synchronize Changes :doughnut: in the blue bar on the bottom left of Visual Studio
    - Open your heroes repository on the GitHub website
    - Notice how all your changes are visible there
+ - Go back to the Source Control tab in Visual Studio
    - Enter a commit message: Updated .gitignore
+   - Add the file .gitignore
+   - And commit